Beyoncé urges fans to remain 'focused' in fight for justice for George Floyd

 “Yes, someone has been charged, but justice is far from being achieved.”

+On Monday, she posted: “No more senseless killings of human beings.
+No more seeing people of color as less than human.
+We can no longer look away.
+George is all of our family and humanity.
+He is our family because he is a fellow American.”

+Beyoncé ended the video by asking fans to visit a page on her website which includes links to several petitions.
+One of the petitions on Change.org has already amassed more than 9 million signatures.

-She concluded the message by urging her followers to sign several petitions, adding: "Continue to pray for peace and compassion and healing for our country."
+“Continue to pray for peace and compassion and healing for our country,” she said.

 (0) comments